KnightRiderSharad/Code-Editor/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 # Features
-# Code Editing:
+  Code Editing:-
   Edit HTML, CSS, and JavaScript code in dedicated text areas.

-# Code Compilation:
+  Code Compilation:-
   Click the "RUN" button to compile and execute your code in real-time.
 The output is displayed in an iframe on the right side.

-# Copy Output:
+  Copy Output:-
   Click the "COPY" button to copy the output displayed in the iframe to your clipboard.

-# Lock/Unlock Editor:
+  Lock/Unlock Editor:-
   Toggle between locking and unlocking the code editor.
 When locked, you cannot run or edit the code.

-# Save Code:
+  Save Code:-
   Click the "SAVE" button to download the code as a text file.
 The downloaded file contains your HTML, CSS, and JavaScript code.